stefanomolinari123/RT_Assignment1/README.md

 This program is based on the R.see method, which makes the robot do things written before.

 The program should be able to:
- -drives the robot around the circuit in the counter-clockwise direction;
+ ◘drives the robot around the circuit in the counter-clockwise direction;
- -make the robot avoid avoid the golden tokens, which constitute the 'walls' of the circuit;
+ ◘make the robot avoid avoid the golden tokens, which constitute the 'walls' of the circuit;
- -drives the robot close to the closest silver box, it should grab it, and move it behind itself.
+ ◘drives the robot close to the closest silver box, it should grab it, and move it behind itself.

  ![MicrosoftTeams-image](https://user-images.githubusercontent.com/62506638/141134541-16f0ce08-04f9-4e52-8af7-bfbed80f3cc0.png)